 The specific set of courses and programs currently aligned with each outcome was determined through extensive discussions between faculty and staff from all Mission Elements and an Ad Hoc Core Curriculum Review Committee.
-To aid in the implementation of this Core, the Academy codified an Assessment and Improvement Process (ref: USAFAI 36-3502, Institutional Effectiveness) that explains how the Core will evolve over time.
-In short, the Academy has constructed a cross-functional team for each Outcome, and each of those teams is responsible for (1) revising the Outcome, as needed; (2) overseeing the integrated development of the Outcome; (3) coordinating efforts to assess cadet accomplishment of the Outcome; (4) synthesizing assessment results for both internal and external reporting; and (5) facilitating improvements in courses and programs, as necessary.
+To aid in the implementation of this Core, USAF Academy codified an Assessment and Improvement Process (ref: USAF Academy Instruction 36-3502, Institutional Effectiveness) that explains how the Core will evolve over time.
+In short, USAF Academy has constructed a cross-functional team for each Outcome, and each of those teams is responsible for (1) revising the Outcome, as needed; (2) overseeing the integrated development of the Outcome; (3) coordinating efforts to assess cadet accomplishment of the Outcome; (4)